 CLIMATE CHANGE AND FOOD SECURITY

-Our food systems are both a contributor to climate change emissions and also a potential victim of its impacts.
-While much work has been done to explore potential agricultural changes from climate change, less work has focused on the implications of these changes and other climate induced impacts on food security.
+Our food system is both a contributor to climate change emissions and also a potential victim of its impacts.
+While much work has been done to explore potential agricultural changes from climate change, less work has focused on the implications of these changes and other climate induced impacts on food security and diet quality.
 These challenges will look different across the world and Meredith's work is exploring links between food security and climate change in multiple regions through these projects.
+More recently this work is considering the relationship between agricultural diversity and diet and nutritional diversity and stability, including in the context of future climate changes.

 A women’s farming group discusses climate change in Kenya.
 Photo: C Schubert (CCAFS)